 You may be a beginner and want to learn how to make a Dorset thread button or already know how to make Dorset Buttons but want to extend your skills.
 Why not try your hand at making other traditional buttons such as High Tops, Dorset Knobs, Birdseyes or Singleton buttons.
 You can extend your skills to contemporary patterns such as the daisy and spiral patterns or bouquet and tree buttons as well as the using beads in buttons.

 My workshops can be designed to your own individual interests.
-I can take upto four people.

 I run workshops for beginners to advanced Dorset Buttoners.
 Many of my workshops include having fun with threads, designs and different rings.
 Please contact me if you would like to organise a workshop for your own club, Guild or organisation.